janl/waaa/README.md

 # We Are All Awesome

-A blog with the intention of motivating, encouraging, and helping people begin speaking at conferences.
+A site with the intention of motivating, encouraging, and helping people begin speaking at conferences.

-The site contains/will contain advice on generating ideas and writing proposals, links to great talks, conferences with open CFPs, etc.
+The site contains: advice on writing proposals and slides, links to great talks, links to other resources, etc.

 ## How Contribute